pachyderm/pachyderm/doc/docs/master/reference/pachctl/pachctl_fsck.md

 ### Options

 ```
   -f, --fix             Attempt to fix as many issues as possible.
   -h, --help            help for fsck
+      --zombie string   A single commit to check for zombie files
+      --zombie-all      Check all pipelines for zombie files: files corresponding to old inputs that were not properly deleted
 ```

 ### Options inherited from parent commands